WriteOn/WriteOnApp/doc/developer-guide.md

 > **NOTE:** This is preferred over [jQuery's `.ready()`][17] because it ensures that all AMD modules are loaded by [RequireJS][18].

 - `runPeriodically(callback)`: sets a callback to be called every second.
-> **NOTE:** The callback will not run if the user is inactive or in StackEdit Viewer.
+> **NOTE:** The callback will not run if the user is inactive or in Storee Viewer.
 User is considered inactive after 5 minutes of inactivity (mouse or keyboard).

 - `setOffline()`: can be called by any other modules when a network timeout occurs for instance.
 > **NOTE:** the offline status is also set by detecting the window `offline` event. `core.isOffline` is automatically set to `false` when the network is recovered.